 The painting was probably commissioned by Pope Julius II for the Church of St. Sixtus in the city of Piacenza.
 St. Sixtus was a much-revered early Christian pope and martyr, as well as the patron saint of the della Rovere family.
 In the painting, St. Sixtus has the features of Julius II, to honor the patron who commissioned the work.
 Pope Julius died in 1513 before this painting could be installed at Piacenza.
 While he likely never saw it in its place, he may have seen it completed.

 Raphael, famous for his unique style, brought complexity and depth to these Christian figures.
 The characteristics of color, symbolism, and use of proximity and depth, have made his powerful depictions of the Madonna and Christ child worthy of celebration and inspired many imitators.

 Common Questions About Raphael’s Madonna

 The Madonna in Raphael’s paintings is the Virgin Mary appearing with an infant Jesus.

 The Madonna and the colors she bears are a symbol of virtue, virginity, innocence and purity of spirit.

-Raphael is most famous for his unique style in the paintings of the Madonna, particularly for the Sistene Madonna for the Palace of the Vatican.
+Raphael is most famous for his unique style in the paintings of the Madonna, particularly for the Sistine Madonna for the Palace of the Vatican.

-Raphael did not paint the ceiling with Michaelangelo in the Sistene Chapel, but he was commissioned to do tapestries for the Chapel.
+Raphael did not paint the ceiling with Michaelangelo in the Sistine Chapel, but he was commissioned to do tapestries for the Chapel.